mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 > After the National Teacher passed on, the Emperor summoned Tan Yuan and asked him what the meaning of this was.
 Tan Yuan said,
 >
-> South of Hsiang, north of T’an;
+>> South of Hsiang, north of T’an;

 That means: wherever.
 Life and death is not something limited by name, or concept, or philosophy, or psychology.
 Life is something which exists, wherever.
 Eternal space, eternal time.
 This is life.

-So, Tan Yuan said, “South of Hsiang, north of T’an”, and:
+So, Tan Yuan said, “South of Hsiang, north of T’an”, and,

-> – [Hsueh Tou](glossary#setchō-jūken) added the comment, “A single hand does not make random sound.”
+>> [Hsueh Tou](glossary#setchō-jūken) added the comment, “A single hand does not make random sound.”

 Well, eternal life, eternal space and time, is what?
 Can you make a sound?
 No. No matter how long you shake a bottle completely filled with water, you cannot make a sound.
 Because there are not two; it’s completely one bottle, not a bottle and water.
 That is “[a single] hand.”
 One hand cannot make a sound at random.

 So that is really [the] total picture of life and death which is called a seamless monument, [which] he really wanted to build up.
-To build up a seamless monument means not for him, [not] for all sentient beings, for the disciples who are still alive from now on to the future. *You* have to build a seamless monument – not for me, for *you*!
+To build up a seamless monument means not for him, [not] for all sentient beings, [not] for the disciples who are still alive from now on to the future. *You* have to build a seamless monument – not for me, for *you*!

 That’s why Hsueh Tou added the comment, “A single hand does not make random sound.”
 It’s very simple and clear, and nothing to comment [on].

 #### 58:54

-> In between there is gold sufficient to a nation.
+>> In between there is gold sufficient to a nation.

 Does “silent, nothing to say” mean [it is] something in vain?
 No, it’s just like gold – completely filling the whole world.
 That is the material of the seamless monument, [the quality of the seamless monument].
 You have to build up a seamless monument with this gold, [this] quality, life.
 But we believe the *name* of life; that is not the *quality* of life.
 The quality of life is completely gold, filling the whole world.

-> – Hsueh Tou added the comment, “A rough-hewn staff.”
+>> Hsueh Tou added the comment, “A rough-hewn staff.”

 That gold is not something a person refined; it is just like a rough-hewn staff, directly from the wilderness.
 Which no one [can touch]; completely pure and clean, nothing to contaminate.
 So that’s why Hsueh Tou added the comment, “A rough-hewn staff.”

 #### 1:01:10

-> Beneath the shadowless tree, the community ferryboat;
+>> Beneath the shadowless tree, the community ferryboat;

 This is the meaning of eternal time.